-Rhythmic breathing utilizes your steps as a way to regulate and count your breathing.
+Rhythmic breathing utilizes your foot strikes as a way to regulate and count your breathing.
 To try it, start with a basic “square” pattern that syncs with your footstrike (sort of like counting dance steps): Breathe in (1), two, three, four; breathe out (1), two, three, four.

 And just like dancing, the breathing-step pattern can change.

 Dr. Jack Daniels is an Olympic medalist and exercise scientist who works with elite runners, including a number of Olympians.
 He currently serves as Head Coach of the Run S.M.A.R.T. program.
-In an email to Fleet Feet, Daniels says 86 percent of the serious runners he has tested ventilate with a 2:2 rhythm.
+In an email to Fleet Feet, Daniels says 86 percent of the serious runners he has tested ventilate with a 2:2 rhythm, inhaling for two steps and exhaling for two steps.

 “Elite runners often start races with a 2:2 rhythm for about 2/3 of their race, and go to 2:1 or 1:2 the last third of the race,” Daniels says.